sudovazid/sudovazid/README.md

-<h1 align="center">Hi 👋, I'm Vazid</h1>
-<h3 align="center">A passionate DevOps Engineer</h3>
+# 👋 Hi, I'm Vazid!

+### About Me
-<P>Sheikh Vazid Ahmed is a Senior DEvOps Engineer with 5 years of experience.
-He holds a Master of Computer Application in Cloud and storage technology and has 2 cloud associate certifications in AWS and Google cloud.
-He is skilled in building devops pipelines and automating processes using various tools and technologies.
-His technical skills include Cloud Technologies, DevOps, Virtualization, Networking, Operating Systems, Scripting, Automation, and Containerization.</p>
+I am Sheikh Vazid Ahmed, a passionate DevOps Engineer with over 5 years of experience.
+I hold a Master of Computer Application in Cloud and Storage Technology and am certified in AWS and Google Cloud Platform.
+My expertise lies in building robust DevOps pipelines, automating processes, and optimizing cloud infrastructure.

-- 🔭 I’m currently working @ **Accenture** as DevOps Engineer

-- 🌱 I’m currently learning **GCP DevOps**
+### 🔭 Currently Seeking
+I am actively looking for opportunities as a DevOps Engineer where I can contribute my skills and expertise.

+### 🌱 Currently Learning
+I am currently diving deeper into Machine Learning applications in DevOps to enhance my skills in this evolving field.

+### 👯 Open to Collaboration
-- 👯 I’m looking to collaborate on **DevOps engineering, and data science**
+I am eager to collaborate on projects involving DevOps engineering and data science, leveraging my technical skills and experience.

+### 👨‍💻 Projects & Articles
-- 👨‍💻 All of my projects are available at [https://medium.com/@sudovazid](https://medium.com/@sudovazid)
+- All of my projects are available on [Medium](https://medium.com/@sudovazid).

-- 📝 I regularly write articles on [https://medium.com/@sudovazid](https://medium.com/@sudovazid)
+- I regularly share insights and knowledge on [Medium](https://medium.com/@sudovazid).

-- 💬 Ask me about *Data, DevOps AND Cloud AWS, GCP**

-- 📫 How to reach me, **sheikh.vazid.ahmed@gmail.com**
+### 💬 Ask Me About
+I am passionate about discussing topics related to Data, DevOps, and Cloud (AWS, GCP).
+Feel free to reach out for discussions or queries!

+### 📫 Reach Me
+You can reach out to me via email at sheikh.vazid.ahmed@gmail.com.

+Let's connect and innovate together in the world of technology!